zhenkai/craft_interpreter_tree/README.md

 # craft_interpreter_tree

 Well, this code produced while reading the book.
-This is the tree walk interpreter in c++.
+This is the AST tree walk interpreter in c++.